benmiller314/cdm2020spring/resources.md

 ---
 layout: default
-featuredimage: "dangerous-to-go-alone-wide.jpg"
+bannerimage: "dangerous-to-go-alone-wide.jpg"
-featuredalt: "banner: It's dangerous to go alone.
+banneralt: "banner: It's dangerous to go alone.
 Take this!"
-featuredtitle: "image modified from still of *The Legend of Zelda* by Shigeru Miyamoto and Nintendo."
+bannertitle: "image modified from still of *The Legend of Zelda* by Shigeru Miyamoto and Nintendo."
 ---

 *This set of resources will likely expand as we move forward; feel free to suggest others that you come across!* (You can fork the repo, <a href="{{site.github.repository_url}}/blob/gh-pages/{{page.path}}">edit this page</a>, and file a pull request!
 Or just email me.
 That works, too.)